Academic Course Transfer

 - Classification Level of Courses – Courses will transfer to TWU at the level at which these courses were classified by the institution granting the credit, unless specified otherwise in the institutional transfer equivalency guides.
 Community college courses will count as lower-level courses, unless otherwise specified.

 - Transfer Credit – All courses taken for academic credit from regionally-accredited colleges will transfer to TWU.
 Some will apply toward degree requirements and some may count as electives.
 Remedial or developmental courses taken in preparation for college level academic credit are not accepted.
-Technical or Work Force Education (WECM) courses are not accepted unless the student is pursuing a Bachelor of Applied Science (BAAS) or Bachelor of Applied Science (BAS) and/or the courses have been approved for use by the receiving academic unit.
+Technical or Work Force Education (WECM) courses are not accepted unless the student is pursuing a Bachelor of Applied Arts & Sciences (BAAS) or Bachelor of Applied Science (BAS) and/or the courses have been approved for use by the receiving academic unit.

 - Regionally-accredited four-year institutions – There is no maximum number of semester credit hours transferred from four-year institutions; however, students must observe the TWU residency requirement for graduation.
 Additional charges may be applied for semester credit hours taken in excess of those required for the selected degree program.